vcuspinera/Banxico_SIE_API_guide/README.md

 More details of the `siebanxicor` R-package can be found [here](https://cran.r-project.org/web/packages/siebanxicor/siebanxicor.pdf).

-## Features of `siebanxicor` package
+## Features of `siebanxicor`

-The `siebanxicor` R-package has five utility functions to retrieve the information.
+The `siebanxicor` R-package has five utility functions to retrieve information from the databases published the Mexican Central Bank:

 - `setToken` - while the Bnx-Token is the key to access SIE API, this function is the knob that opens the channel to and connects to this API.
 This utility function should be called before any other function from the siebanxicor package.